Skip to main content

 • SCHEDULE A FREE CONSULTATION TODAY!

-West Palm Beach Post-Nuptial Agreements Lawyer
+West Palm Beach Postnuptial Agreement Lawyer

 Getting married is viewed as a very romantic time in a person’s life, and often the logistics of long-term planning for all future possibilities can be left by the wayside.
 However, as divorces become more common, and dividing assets and determining familial responsibilities become more complicated, it is important to have a pre-set agreement for the future.
-My name is William Wallshein, and I am a West Palm Beach family law lawyer.
-For more than three decades, I have helped clients plan for the future with post-nuptial agreements.
+My name is William Wallshein, and I am a West Palm Beach postnuptial agreement lawyer.
+For more than three decades, I have helped clients plan for the future with postnuptial agreements.
 Whether you’re preparing for a divorce or want to set terms in the event of a future separation and avoid litigation, I can help you come to an agreement that protects your rights.

 Purposes and Types of Nuptial Agreements